tensorflow/datasets/docs/decode.md

 TFDS will select the subset of `builder.info.features` matching the given `tfds.decode.PartialDecoding` structure.

-In the above code, the featured are implictly extracted to match `builder.info.features`.
+In the above code, the featured are implicitly extracted to match `builder.info.features`.
 It is also possible to explicitly define the features.
 The above code is equivalent to: